Best Online MBA in Australia (Top 5)

 1. SCU Online

 Cheap but good is how you could describe the online MBA from Southern Cross University.
-The program ranks as very close to Australia’s cheapest according to Good Universities online MBA rankings, with total tuition fees of $35,880 for students who start in 2023.
+The program ranks as very close to Australia’s cheapest according to Good Universities online MBA rankings.
+Indicative fees are $3,250 per unit in 2026.

 The program appears cheap simply by virtue of being delivered efficiently.
 Students don’t appear to miss out an anything.
-Each of the 12 units is delivered within a 7-week teaching period.
-The program is accelerated, meaning you are able to study throughout the year.
+Units are delivered in short teaching blocks, helping working professionals focus on one subject at a time.
 You also benefit from a modern digital learning platform and student support.

 Students are able to do a general MBA course of specialise in one of four fields: Managing and Leading People, Accounting, Information and Knowledge Management, and Health Services Management.